tjjmoto/hw-ruby-intro/README.md

 To work more fully from the terminal, install your editor of choice.
 For example:
 `apt-get update && apt-get install vim` or `apt-get update && apt-get install emacs`.
 To set this editor as default for all applications, `export EDITOR=vi` or `export EDITOR=emacs`.

+You will also need to set up your github keys- github no longer allows you to access using username and password via the terminal.
+`ssh-keygen`
+Then `ls -al ~/.ssh` -- you should see `id_rsa.pub` Then do `cat ~/.ssh/id_rsa.pub` and copy output.
+In your github account, click on your account picture (top right side of the page), and go to Settings.
+From there, go to SSH and GPG keys and add a new SSH key.
+Paste your id_rsa.pub data there.

 ## **Commit Work Frequently**

 As you edit your work, commit your code to your repository often!!
 After you have cloned your repository in the step below, you will be able to commit your code from anywhere within the homework directory to your private class repository.